CivJ/demo_logger/README.md

 into a new project.
 That is the appropriate location to test config value overrides and 'require' statements.
 Those tests should guarantee this project will work as expected from another project.

-The `Core` project is just a dummy project that depends on `DemoLogger`.
+The `Core` project is just a dummy project that depends on `demo-logger`.
 The only files of interest are:

 * spec/e2e/core/lib/core.rb
 * spec/e2e/core/spec/unit/core_spec.rb

+## TODOs
+Most of the obvious improvements that I am intentionally omitting are marked with TODO.
+Also, I have omitted the actual sending of email, but have hopefully designed this in a way such that it would be easy to plug in.